Religion in Canada: Christianity

 As well a multicultural focus on the churches part may include non-Christian elements (such as the inclusion of a Buddhist priest in one incident) which are unwelcome to the transplanted religious community.
 Serving the needs and desires of different aspects of the Canadian and newly Canadian populations makes a difficult balancing act for the various mainline churches which are starved for money and active parishioners in a time when 16% of Canadians identify as non-religious and up to two-thirds of those who do identify with a denomination use the church only for its life-cycle rituals governing birth, marriage, and death.
 The church retains that hold in their parishioners' lives but not the commitment of time and energy necessary to support an aging institution.

 Evangelical portions of the Protestant groups proclaim their growth as well but as Roger O'Tool notes they make up 7% of the Canadian population and seem to gain most of their growth from a higher birthrate.
-What is significant is the higher participation of their members in contrast to Mainline Protestants and Roman Catholics.
+What is significant is the higher participation of their members in contrast to Mainline Protestants and Catholics.
 This high commitment would seem to translate into the kind of political power evangelicals in the United States enjoy but despite Canada's historically Christian background as Beaman notes neatly "...[forming] the backdrop for social process" explicit religiosity appears to have not effectively moved the government towards legal discrimination against gay marriage.

-There was a major religious revival in Toronto in the nineties known as the Toronto Blessing at a small Vineyard Church near the Toronto Pearson International Airport.
+There was a major religious revival in Toronto in the 1990s known as the Toronto Blessing at a small Vineyard Church near the Toronto Pearson International Airport.
 This religious event was the largest tourist attraction to Toronto in 1994.
 This event was characterized by unusual religious ecstasy such as being slain in the Spirit, laughing uncontrollably, and other odd behaviour.

 A 2015 study estimates some 43,000 believers in Christ from a Muslim background in Canada, most of whom belong to the evangelical tradition.

 Anglican Church of Canada

 Anglican Church of Canada is the only official church of the Anglican Communion in Canada.
 Across Canada there are approximately 1,700 individual churches or parishes, which are organized into 30 different dioceses, each led by a bishop.
-The national church office is known as General Synod.
+The national church office is known as the General Synod.
 The Primate is the Archbishop Linda Nicholls, national pastoral leader.